aleshaleksey/fansys23/12-equipment-economy.md

 As an example, a society with many nature mages would likely see the cost of agricultural produce both decline and stabilise.
 A society where fire magic is common, would likely develop advanced smelting, increasing the availability of steel and iron.
 Golems and elementals may replace certain workers entirely.

 The tables here do not take this into account, and assume that users of supernatural abilities are not common enough to affect prices and availability of most goods.
-That said, there are no mechanistic limitations on how common this kind people are in a game world, and a gaming group should keep this in mind when creating a fantasy world.
+That said, there are no mechanistic limitations on how common this kind of people are in a game world, and a gaming group should keep this in mind when creating a fantasy world.

 ___

 ### Currency

-The most common currency was generally silver, although gold, copper, bronze, electrum (gold/silver allow) and other currencies have been used.
+The most common currency was generally silver, although gold, copper, bronze, electrum (gold/silver alloy) and other currencies have been used.
 The main prerequisite was that the material can be worked with available tools, does not degrade much over time and is scarce.
 Gold generally was worth 10-20 times more than silver.
 Copper currency was used mostly locally.
 However, silver coin or trade bars of various sizes were the most common.
 Good examples include the English "silver penny" (1.4g-1.55g) and the Athenian silver drachma (~4.3g).

 This also brings up the phantom of different currencies between kingdoms.
 If a group is playing a socially complex game, it may be worth introducing different convertible currency or tender between powers.
 A roughly ~5% conversion fee seems to be a fair average to use as a starting point.